 Supplementary assessment is not available in this unit.

 - Associate Professor Karen Wallman

 - Unit rules

 - enrolment in the Bachelor of Science (Sport Science major)

 Bachelor of Science (Exercise and Health major)

-must have completed 72 points in the degree
+must have completed 72 points toward the degree;

 - SSEH3392 Professional Practice; SSEH3390 Professional Practice Part 1; SSEH3391 Professional Practice Part 2

 - seminars: 1 hour per week for 6 weeks; placement preparation: assignment and interview; practicum placement: 70 hours